ENQUIRE NOW

 01 Jul 2022

 A resurgence of pandemic cases in Shanghai necessitated a transition to distance learning in mid-March.
 This has presented unique challenges to us all.
-But we have seen Huili pupils exhibit courage and resilience in these special times.
+But we have seen Hiba pupils exhibit courage and resilience in these special times.
 They have learned to adapt, overcome and take initiative to get the job done.
-From chess to charity, here are four examples of how Huili pupils are leaders.
+From chess to charity, here are four examples of how Hiba pupils are leaders.

 1